TITLE 17: CONSERVATION

 PART 660 WHITE-TAILED DEER HUNTING BY USE OF MUZZLELOADING RIFLES

-SECTION 660.60 REGULATIONS AT VARIOUS DEPARTMENT-OWNED OR -MANAGED SITES
+SECTION 660.60 REGULATIONS AT VARIOUS DEPARTMENT-OWNED, -LEASED OR -MANAGED SITES

-Section 660.60 Regulations at Various Department-Owned or -Managed Sites
+Section 660.60 Regulations at Various Department-Owned, -Leased or -Managed Sites

 a) All the regulations in 17 Ill.
 Adm.
 Code 510 – General Hunting and Trapping apply in this Section, unless this Section is more restrictive.

-b) Only one tree stand is allowed per deer permit holder.
-Tree stands must comply with restrictions listed in 17 Ill.
+b) Only one tree stand or ground blind is allowed per deer permit holder.
+Tree stands and ground blinds must comply with restrictions listed in 17 Ill.
 Adm.
-Code 510(c)(3) and must be portable.
-Tree stands must be removed at the end of each day with the exception that they may be left unattended from September 15-January 31 at those sites listed in this Section that are followed by a (1).
-Any tree stand left unattended overnight must be legibly marked with the owner's name, address, and telephone number, or site assigned identification number.
+Code 510(c)(3) and (c)(12), and must be portable.
+Tree stands and ground blinds must be removed at the end of each day with the exception that they may be left unattended from September 15-January 31 at those sites listed in this Section that are followed by a (1).
+Any tree stand or ground blind left unattended overnight must be legibly marked with the owner's name, address, and telephone number, or site assigned identification number.

-c) It is unlawful to drive deer or participate in a deer drive on all Department-owned or -managed properties.
+c) To drive deer or participate in a deer drive on all Department-owned or -managed properties is prohibited.
 A deer drive is defined as a deliberate action by one or more persons (whether armed or unarmed) whose intent is to cause deer to move within firearm range of one or more participating hunters.

-e) Handicapped preferred hunting opportunities are provided at those sites listed in this Section that are followed by a (3).
+e) Disabled preferred hunting opportunities are provided at those sites listed in this Section that are followed by a (3).

 f) Only antlerless deer or antlered deer having at least four points on one side may be harvested at those sites listed in this Section that are followed by a (4).